hawkeyedatatsai/Stroke-Prediction/README.md

 - Featured engineering strategy is applied by creating one extra column 'high_glucose'.
 It has the similiar chance to identify stroke as original data.

 - From the graph below, I decide to select PCA with number of components=7 and apply it in the models, which means I can only use 70% (7/10) of features and expect 90% variance.
-However, it appears that PCA models perform worse on finding TP (< 2.5%) than other models .
+However, PCA models perform worse on finding TP (< 2.5%) than other models .

 ![image](https://github.com/hawkeyedatatsai/Stroke-Prediction/assets/126204698/13ccab07-fcd9-4bc0-96ea-06720f216b88)